NicEastvillage/AutoLeague2/README.md

   * Run `autoleague.py summary` to reset the summary shown by the overlay
 * During stream:
   * Run `autoleague.py match run` to run a single match.
 Overlays, tickets, mmr, summary, and more updates automatically.
+  * Run `autoleague.py match prepare` to show off the playing bots before the match starts.
   * If needed, a match can be undone using `autoleague.py match undo`.

 ### Other commands